This page is about research into mesothelioma causes, prevention and treatments. You can use these links to go straight to sections about

 The SMART trial is looking at the best time to give radiotherapy to prevent mesothelioma spreading after a procedure to the chest wall.
 The doctors are also looking at the side effects of giving radiotherapy soon after a procedure and how it affects quality of life.
 This trial has now closed and we are waiting for the results.

-Researchers are developing a new method of radiotherapy called Intensity Modulated Radiotherapy, or IMRT for short.
+There is a newer type of radiotherapy called Intensity Modulated Radiotherapy, or IMRT for short.
 IMRT allows the radiotherapy beams to be shaped more accurately and so may avoid more of the surrounding normal tissue.
 So, you may have fewer side effects.
 Researchers in America are looking into how well this works for mesothelioma after surgery to remove the pleura but it will be some time before the results will be available.

 Biological therapies use substances made naturally by the body to fight cancer.
 Some work by stopping tumours from being able to grow blood vessels.
 Others work by blocking chemical signals that tell cancer cells to grow.
 Some types directly damage cancer cells.
-Various biological therapy drugs have been tried for mesothelioma, including
+Various biological therapy drugs are being tried for mesothelioma.

 A new drug called Arenegyr (NGR-hTNF) has been tested in people who have already had chemotherapy for mesothelioma.
 In early trials the drug seemed to control the mesothelioma for a few months and increase survival rates.
 This drug will now be tested in phase 3 trials to see how well it works.